michaelbramwell/michaelbramwell.github.io/_posts/2015-01-22-installing-timer-jobs-in-sharepoint-2013.md

 }
 {% endhighlight %}

 In this case we will be creating a feature with Web Application scope, which will allow us in a round about way to retrieve the web context derived from the web application context.
+Notice that the second constructor takes a parameter of type SPService, this is what you might use if you had given your feature farm scope.
+In this instance we are interested in the third constructor as it takes a type of SPWebApplication as one of its parameters.
+We can then do something like the following in the above Execute method to derive a site url using the SPWebApplication context.

+{% highlight c# %}
+SPSecurity.RunWithElevatedPrivileges(delegate()
+{
+  SPWebApplication webApplication = this.Parent as SPWebApplication;
+  SPContentDatabase contentDb = webApplication.ContentDatabases[contentDbId];

+  string siteUrl = string.Empty;

+  foreach (SPSite site in contentDb.Sites)
+  {

+    if (site.RootWeb.Title == Constants.RootWebTitle)
+    {
+      using (SPSite site = new SPSite(site.RootWeb.Url))
+      using (SPWeb web = site.OpenWeb())
+      {
+        // web context in here
+      }

+      break;

+    }
+  }
+});
+{% endhighlight %}

 Create the Event Receiver